-With out vegetables, we make sauerkraut, kimchi, hot sauce, and other fermented vegetable blends.
+With our vegetables, we make sauerkraut, kimchi, hot sauce, and other fermented vegetable blends.
 We use our homegrown cabbage, carrots, radish, garlic, onions, beets, kohlrabi, and herbs.
 Additionally, we ferment herb blends for flavoring meats, sautés and soups.

 With a 100 year old Alaskan culture, we make our own rustic sourdough loaves every week.
 Every few days, we ferment “jun” kombucha, which uses green tea and honey instead of black tea and cane sugar commonly used in regular kombucha.
 A lot of fermentation happening here!